pouriya/director/wiki/markdown/overview.md

     * Crash entire supervision tree.
 * **Director** has three database modules for keeping children:
 	* `director_table_list`: An Erlang list.
 You have to get all children information directly from **Director** process.
-	* `director_table_ets`: Many **Director** processes can share a table for keeping their children.
-You can get all information of children directly from table instead of message passing with **Director** process.
+	* `director_table_ets`: Getting children info is very fast because you can get info directly from table instead of **Director** process and a number of **Director** processes can share a table for keeping their children which increases speed of starting and stoping them.
 	* `director_table_mnesia`: Many **Director** processes in one node or cluster of nodes can share a table for keeping their children.
-You can get all information of children directly from table in any node that has a copy of table.
+You can get children info directly from table in any node that has a copy of table.
+With true configuration if one node goes down, your children on that node will restart on other node.
-* Since **Director** is modular, You can write your own backend table for keeping children and give it to **Director** for using by implementing `director_table` behavior.
-Some test cases are ready for testing your table in `/test` directory too.
 * In **Director**, your callback module which should give childspecs from its `init/1` function, should return an `State` value too.
 In termination **Director** calls `YourCallback:terminate(Reason, State)`.
 * A **Director** process can give response for all API functions of OTP/Supervisor module (for example `director:which_children(Pid) =:= supervisor:which_children(Pid)`).
 It has its own interesting API too.
-* **Director** does not write on top of generic behaviors like `gen_sever`, etc. It was written as Erlang special process and it is blazingly fast.
+* **Director** does not write on top of generic behaviors like `gen_server`, etc. It was written as Erlang special process and it is blazingly fast.
 * **Director** has its own clean debug output for any working state (Standard OTP/sys debug).
 * In **Director** every child can has its own filter for validating its log for starting and crashing.
 * **Director** provides robust and flexible approach for starting and managing many children with one childspec.
 (Like `simple_one_for_one` strategy of OTP/Supervisor but better)
 * Backend table modules `director_table_ets` and `director_table_mnesia` have some useful API for getting children information directly from table.
+* Since **Director** is modular, You can write your own backend table for keeping children and give it to **Director** for using by implementing `director_table` behavior.
+Some test cases are ready for testing your table in `/test` directory too.

 All features not listed here.